yarenduman/MovieBlog/README.md

 This section is private to you, other users cannot see your drafts!

 Movie Time also helps you to make your own movie list!
-In the my list section, you can create a list of movies you have watched or want to watch.
+In the My List section, you can create a list of movies you have watched or want to watch.
 This is a dynamic section, you can filter the list by watched and unwatched.
 Do not worry!
 Other users will not be able to see your list.